-Set the depth on a directory in a working copy to one of empty, files, immediates, or infinity.
+Instructs Subversion to limit the scope of an operation to a particular tree depth.
+ARG is one of empty, files, immediates, or infinity.

 --diff-cmd CMD

 Specifies an external program to use to show differences between files.
 When svn diff is invoked without this option, it uses Subversion's internal diff engine, which provides unified diffs by default.
 If you want to use an external diff program, use --diff-cmd.
 You can pass options to the diff program with the --extensions option (more on that later in this section).